As half of the year already passed by, communities have transitioned in a state where living in the New Normal is the Now Normal.

 2. Prepare better for your interview by skipping the long application forms

 An interview is one of the most important steps while undergoing the recruitment process.
 Minutes before an interview, most candidates have experienced filling out a tedious job application that lessens the time to prepare, thus increasing the chances to feel pressured and nervous.
-By applying online, you have managed to give yourself an ample time to find composure and prepare for your scheduled job interview.
+By applying online, you have managed to give yourself ample time to find composure and prepare for your scheduled job interview.

 3. Receive real-time updates on your application